 To qualify for these MassHealth long term care exemptions, a Massachusetts long term care insurance policy must also meet certain standards set by the Division of Insurance.
 For information on Massachusetts long term care insurance regulations see 211 CMR 65.05.
 Our Massachusetts long term care insurance agents can further explain the details of these rules.

 How much does long term care insurance cost in Massachusetts?
-The answer: It depends on your age and health history at the time you buy insurance.
-In general, the younger and healthier you are the lower the premium.
-The cost will also depend on the following benefits you select:
+Your rates will depend on your age and health history at the time you buy insurance.
+Generally, the younger and healthier you are the lower the premium.
+Your LTC insurance rates will also depend on the following benefits you select:

 - Benefit Period

 - Elimination Period (a deductible in days)